JuompanBR/JuompanBR/README.md

   3- <a href="https://quick-f.000webhostapp.com/app.html">Quick-f software</a> An attempt to make a Search Engine for fonts 😅</br>
   4- <a href="https://quick-f.000webhostapp.com/clock.html">Just some frontEnd in some framework</a>

-  Currently, I am planning to build a real-time Speech-to-Speech translation Software as my B-Tech Project.
-I'll be using the Open-Source <a href="https://github.com/mozilla/DeepSpeech">DeepSpeech model from Mozilla</a>(for Speech-to-Text), building a custom Model(for Text-to-Text), and using an API for Text-to-Speech once more.
-One idea is to build several models for dialects of my home country.
+  Lately, I presented a solution to Real-Time Speech-To-Speech translation called 'Go-tranScribe', it worked Flawlessly ✨✨.
+One idea is to build several language models for dialects of my home country.